SkylineCommunications/dataminer-docs/release-notes/General/General_Main_Release_10.3.0.md

 - Force release ownership
 - Add a comment

-If you right-click a manually created incident, you will also be able to select *Clear alarm... *When you clear a manually created incident, the alarm group will be cleared and all the base alarms will again be added to the Alarm Console.
+If you right-click a manually created incident, you will also be able to select *Clear alarm*.
+When you clear a manually created incident, the alarm group will be cleared and all the base alarms will again be added to the Alarm Console.

 #### Alarm templates - Anomaly detection: Configuring alarms for flatline changes \[ID_33123\] \[ID_33139\] \[ID_33171\]